oracle/rwloadsim/docs/ERRORLIST.md

 On Microsoft Windows, the prompt to enter a password is done using stdin and stdout, and these must both be associated with character devices.

+### RWL-318 warning: "The directive '%s' is not used during executable generation"
+During generating an executable for direct execution of rwl scripts, the directive shown is ignored.
+It will be used when executing the generated executable.

 ### RWL-600 internal error: '%s'
 An abnormal situation caused an internal error in rwloadsim.
 This is in most cases due to a programming error and it